 There's no actual, or even metaphorical, bucket involved in (a), no feather, monster or horse in (b), (c) and (d).
 These phrases are idioms, expressions whose meaning must be learned by rote, just as one would learn the meaning of pith or reimburse.
 As they occur within these expressions, these phonological words have no meaning associated with them at all: the only meaning around is associated with the larger phrase of which they form a part.
-Since these phrases are minimal units of meaning, but are composed of many smaller, easily identifiable phonological words - minimal units of speech - they too show that "word" cannot be defined as something that correlates a minimal unit of speech with a minimal unit of meaning.
+Since these phrases are minimal units of meaning, but are composed of many smaller, easily identifiable phonological words - minimal units of speech - they too show that 'word' may not be defined as something that correlates a minimal unit of speech with a minimal unit of meaning.

-1.4 Two Kinds of Words
+1.4 Two kinds of words

 There's an easy way out of this dilemma.
-On one view, the meaning of "word" has mainly to do with semantics - the part of the definition that refers to the "minimal meaningful unit," that is, an element of the list of sound-meaning correspondences that is one of the two fundamental elements of language.
-The other, more everyday interpretation of the meaning of "word" has mainly to do with phonology: the fact that we call whatever we can pronounce in isolation a "word."
+On one view, the meaning of 'word' has mainly to do with semantics: the part of the definition that refers to the 'minimal meaningful unit': that is, an element of the list of sound-meaning correspondences that is one of the two fundamental elements of language.
+The other, more everyday interpretation of the meaning of 'word' has mainly to do with phonology: the fact that we call whatever we can pronounce in isolation a 'word'.
 The latter we have simply labeled: phonological word.
-We'll learn some of the properties that English requires of its phonological words in Chapter 2.
-The former, the true minimal meaningful unit, which includes affixes, like -s and un-, and idioms like kick the bucket, we will call listemes.
+We'll learn some of the properties that English requires of its phonological words in chapter 2.